 February 16, 2021 update:

 It’s been a slow roll for Las Vegas since November.
 After going through various “pauses,” extensions and tight capacity restrictions due to rapidly escalating COVID-19 cases and hospitalizations, things may finally be on an upswing.
 Cases have now decreased and NV Governor Sisolak has laid out a safe reopening plan.
 As of February 15, the following rules are in effect.
 These will remain until March 15, when capacity goes up to 50%:

-- All restaurants must be capped at 25% capacity (down from 50%).
+- All restaurants must be capped at 35% capacity.
 This includes both indoor and outdoor dining.
 The former rule of required restaurant reservations has been lifted, so walk-ins are allowed.
-There is a strict limit of 4 persons per table.
+There is a strict limit of 6 persons per table.
 Some Strip favorites, such as Wicked Spoon buffet at The Cosmopolitan, have temporarily closed so it’s a good idea to check on restaurant status and availability beforehand, as well as secure a reservation due to demand.
 Note that walk-up and quick-serve places to eat are still operational but with mask and distancing requirements.

 - Tourists and locals are required to wear a mask both indoors and outdoors if they are not near-immediate members of their households.

 - Capacity for shows is 35% or 100 people – whichever is lower.
 Many MGM Resorts shows are beginning to re-open, including Brad Garrett Comedy Club, Carrot Top and “Fantasy.”
 “Piff The Magic Dragon” at Flamingo and “Tape Face” at Harrah’s are continuing.